nlesc-dirac/sagecal/Docs/source/tutorial.rst

 ::

-   /path/to/create_clusters.py -s skyview-image.fits.sky.txt -c -4 -o skyview-image.fits.sky.txt.cluster -i 10
+   /path/to/create_clusters.py -s skyview-image.fits.sky.txt -c -1 -o skyview-image.fits.sky.txt.cluster -i 10

-This will produce a cluster file skyview-image.fits.sky.txt.cluster defining  a maximum of 4 clusters.
-We chose to enter "-4" instead of "4" to give all clusters a negative id, such that they will not be subtracted when we run sagecal.
-A maximum of 10 iterations was set, but 4 were sufficient.
+This will produce a cluster file skyview-image.fits.sky.txt.cluster with just one cluster.
+We chose to enter "-1" instead of "1" to give the cluster a negative id, such that it will not be subtracted when we run sagecal.
+A maximum of 10 iterations was set, but 2 were sufficient.

 ::